mkabilan24/emwavepro/README.md

 # EMWavePro 🚀
 *A Flutter-based app for electromagnetic plane wave analysis*

-## Backgorund Information of this Project
+## 📌 Background Information of this Project
 I a student from Nanyang Technological University (NTU), completed this final year project in partial fulfilment of the requirements for the Degree of Bachelor of Engineering in the year 2025.